Question: Do people who speak Spanish speak a lot faster than we do, or does it just seem that way?

-As far as I've been able to find out, it just seems that way.
-Although I have read statements that Spanish speakers use more syllables per minute than do English speakers, I have searched in vain for any reliable studies to back up that belief.
+Answer: As far as I've been able to find out, it just seems that way.
+Although I'm sure I have read that Spanish speakers use more syllables per minute than do English speakers, I have repeatedly searched in vain for any reliable studies to back up that belief.
 Even if we knew that Spanish speakers in general used more syllables per minute, that might not mean a whole lot, because Spanish syllables tend to be shorter than English ones.

 Pay attention to your own rate of speech.
 In a given day you may speak quite deliberately at times with careful enunciation, while at other times you may speak "a mile a minute."
 The same is true for Spanish speakers.

 Whatever the differences are, probably the reason it seems like Spanish is so much faster is because you don't know the language.
 Since you know English well, you don't have to hear every single sound in every single word to know what is said, because your mind is able to fill in the gaps and to determine where one word ends and the next begins.
 But until you know another language well, you don't have that ability with it.

 It also seems to be true that the process of elision — the omission of sounds as words run together — is more extensive in Spanish than it is in English (although perhaps not as extensive as in French).
 In Spanish, for example, a phrase such as "ella ha hablado" (meaning "she has spoken") typically will end up sounding like ellablado, meaning the distinct sound of an entire word (ha) plus part of another word are gone.
 Also, most Spanish consonants (other than the r) can seem indistinct to the ear accustomed to English, making understanding a bit more difficult.

 I don't know of any fixes for the problem, except that practice makes perfect (or if not perfect, better).
 As you learn Spanish, try to listen for Spanish phrases rather than individual words, and perhaps that will speed up the process of understanding.